Ho Chi Minh city (also known as Saigon) is a bustling city in the south of Vietnam.

 This was a pleasant drive in a lovely air-conditioned modern van with bottled water supplied.

 We arrived at the dock and boarded a wooden boat with our day guide.

 Then we motored our way past a very different type of floating market.

 These are larger wooden boats that people often live on and are more a wholesale market.

 The boat-owner will hang from a bamboo pole what produce it has for sale.

 Some are permanently moored here, but many of the boats will journey to gather supplies that they on-sell to other boats that pass by.

-Fruit and vegetables seem to be the main produce.
+Fruit and vegetables seem to be the main product here.

 From here we go to a local family / community area to see how several of their treats are manufactured.

 First off we learn how the coconut candy is produced.
-There are many flavours and it is almost like a caramel to me.
+There are many flavors and it is almost like a caramel to me.